Nahm's conjecture and Y-systems: the Bloch group

-To obtain such a set of rational functions satisfying the condition of the above statement, we now turn our attention to Y-system.
-Y-system is a good supplier for such rational functions!
+See \cite[Chapter II.
+Section 2.A]{Zagier} for a short proof and references.
+In order to obtain such a set of rational functions satisfying the condition of the above statement, we now turn our attention to $Y$-systems.
+They are good suppliers for such rational functions as we can see in Proposition \ref{torsion}.